Hayes Valley, San Francisco: 20th century

 Hayes Valley south of McAllister Street was spared the fires that followed the 1906 San Francisco earthquake.
 It was a multi-ethnic neighborhood, becoming, with the blossoming of the Fillmore district after World War II, an African-American neighborhood.
-As recently as the mid-1985, this neighborhood (and, indeed, the Western Addition in general) was considered one of the most dangerous places in the Bay Area.
+As recently as the mid-1980s, this neighborhood (and, indeed, the Western Addition in general) was considered one of the most dangerous places in the Bay Area.

 21st century

-Since the turn of the century, city-wide trends in gentrification resulted in a reduction in the diversity and character of the neighborhood.
-Realtors currently market the neighborhood to affluent customers.
+Since the turn of the century, Hayes Valley has transformed into a vibrant urban destination, blending new local businesses with long-standing community character.
+Thanks to thoughtful housing policies and community advocacy, the neighborhood has maintained its diverse population while welcoming new residents and amenities.
+The area now features a mix of historic architecture, innovative housing developments, and thriving small businesses.

 Central Freeway

 The elevated Central Freeway section of U.S. Route 101 was built in the neighborhood during the 1950s.
-Damaged during the 1989 Loma Prieta earthquake, it was closed afterward and eventually demolished after campaign by local activists called for the removal.
+Damaged during the 1989 Loma Prieta earthquake, it was closed afterward and eventually demolished after local activists campaigned for its removal.
 The destruction of the Central Freeway has spurred gentrification which has revitalized the neighborhood, and has made it one of the trendier sections of town with an eclectic mix of boutiques, high-end restaurants, and hip stores on Hayes Street.